smokie777/heavenfire/README.md

     - I never really managed to implement this, because I was frustrated by VTS's authentication system.
     - For now, the integration is simply using python to trigger hotkeys that trigger VTS actions 🙈
   - **Singing functionality**
     - The song creation pipeline actually exists outside of this repo.
 It uses a custom RVC model trained off of samples of Luna's voice, and programs like Ultimate Vocal Remover and Audacity to generate the song files.
+I haven't invested too much time into this aspect of the project, so the quality of her singing is only mediocre for now

 Here is a really outdated diagram of how everything comes together in terms of system design: